purescript-halogen/purescript-halogen/docs/3 - Handling effects.md

       pure next
 ```

+A runnable version of this is available in the [`effects-eff-random` example](../examples/effects-eff-random/).

 To be able to use [`random`][Control.Monad.Eff.Random.random], we've populated the `m` type variable with an `Aff`.
 This needs applying to both the component and `eval` function:

 ``` purescript